aoropeza/collie-uses-cases/README.md

   }
 }

-// Bulk Operations: Any parent or child not send will be remove from database usesCases(config)
+// Bulk Operations: Any child not send will be remove from database
+// Also bulk operation first try to update fallback will be insert a new object usesCases(config)
   .then(instance => {
     const {
       addOrUpdateSource,
-      bulkBrandWithLocation,
-      bulkMovieWithSchedules,
+      bulkBrands,
+      bulkLocations,
+      bulkMovies,
+      bulkSchedules,
       filterActiveMovies,
       filterMoviesInfo,
       filterAddress